 8. Instructional Leadership Style

 Many administrative education professionals choose to use instructional leadership style which simultaneously puts emphasis on improvements in teaching performance and student progress.
 Administration professionals take on the accountability of advancing the professional development of teachers, while teachers work diligently to improve their student’s performance.
-Those who adopt the instructional leadership style have high expectations of subordinates and provide incentives for meeting expectations.
+Those who adopt the instructional style have high expectations of subordinates and provide incentives for meeting expectations.

 Those who use the instructional leadership style monitor the performance of those under them – administrators monitor teachers, teachers monitor students.
-Those using this leadership model arrange for regular evaluations and provide or arrange for additional training or help when it’s needed.
+Those using this model arrange for regular evaluations and provide or arrange for additional training or help when it’s needed.

 9. Pacesetting Leadership Style

 Pacesetting leadership style may work well when the professional’s subordinates are motivated and experienced.
-In this style, the education professional sets the pace by providing a good example rather than focusing on establishing goals for their subordinates.
+In this style, the educator sets the pace by providing a good example rather than focusing on establishing goals for their subordinates.
 To put this style into action, the professional sets and works towards improvement goals for themselves.
 This could include goals such as acquiring new skills or increasing their own productivity.
 The hoped-for result is that those beneath them would strive to emulate their example.

 10. Transformational Leadership Style

 With transformational leadership style, the education professional uses a collaborative approach to management, serving as a strong role model for their subordinates.
 In empowering others, the transformational leader creates a shared desire for improvement and goal attainment.
-For this leadership style to succeed, clear communication is required on all levels.
+For this style to succeed, clear communication is required on all levels.
 The team must set large-scale goals and leaders must be able to delegate tasks without having to keep close tabs on everyone to ensure that progress and performance are maintained.

-A leader who utilizes transformational leadership style must be cognizant of several other educational leadership styles.
+A leader who utilizes transformational leadership style must be cognizant of several other educator leadership styles.
 For example, they need to know how to motivate and inspire others.
 They need to know how to stimulate their team both intellectually and emotionally.
 And, last but not least, they need to know how to focus on the self-interests of others, as well as themselves.
 A transformational leader can expect loyalty, respect, and trust from their subordinates and students.

 Earn Your Online Doctorate in Educational Leadership at University of the Cumberlands